Ridowan-sajid/Asp.Net-Note/README.md

 **In here we will run those command(enable-migrations, add-migraration etc) Like the older way.**

+## DAL

+**Next we have to create a folder called Interfaces.
+Inside Interfaces we have to create IRepo.cs.
+(What is Repo?
+Repo: Repo is a folder which contains the model class file, These file will comunicate with databases.)**

 # img-13

-**Next we have to create a folder called Interfaces.
-Inside Interfaces we have to create IRepo.cs**

 **IRepo.cs**